hegdebhavya/Twitter-App/README.md

 **Team Members**: Bhavya Hegde, Darshini Venkatesha Murthy Nag, Sirisha Polisetty.

 ## Problem Statement:
-1. Develop a simple twitter service that implement any Twitter API to to programmatically create, retrieve and delete a Tweet
+1. Develop a simple twitter service that implement any Twitter API to programmatically create, retrieve and delete a Tweet
 2. Develop a simple Web UI that  implements your service and demonstrates the functions.

 ## Twitter Developer Account Setup